ScottMcCammon/catIrt-js/README.md

 ### A JavaScript / WebAssembly port of the [catIrt](https://github.com/swnydick/catIrt) R package

 This project focuses on the functions necessary to build a performant CAT system deployable within a NodeJS environment.
-There are currently no plans to port the high-level simulation functons in the R package.
-The intent is to use R for prototyping a new CAT system, and then this library to create the final model for web application delivery.
+There are currently no plans to port the high-level simulation functions in the R package.
+The intent is to use R for prototyping a new CAT model, and then this library to create the final system for web application delivery.

 ## Install
 ```